-Label Meaning #Junior Job These are issues which are relatively easy to solve and ideal for people who want to learn how to code in ownCloud #triage This issue has to be triaged #needs info This issue needs further information from the reporter, see triaged old tag is #clarification request, please don't use that one anymore. #discussion This issue needs to be discussed #security This is a security related issue #windows server This is related to windows server #research This item requires some research before it can continue #packaging This is related to packaging #theming Refers to theming issues or improvements #l10n Refers to translation issues or improvements #release note Relevant for the release notes #privacy Refers to issues that might lead to privacy concerns #won't fix This problem won't be fixed (can be for a wide variety of reasons.)
+Label Meaning #triage This issue has to be triaged #needs info This issue needs further information from the reporter, see triaged old tag is #clarification request, please don't use that one anymore. #discussion This issue needs to be discussed #security This is a security related issue #windows server This is related to windows server #research This item requires some research before it can continue #packaging This is related to packaging #theming Refers to theming issues or improvements #I10n Refers to translation issues or improvements #release note Relevant for the release notes #privacy Refers to issues that might lead to privacy concerns #won't fix This problem won't be fixed (can be for a wide variety of reasons.)